nabilhayet/react-update-lifecycle-readme/README.md

 |     `getSnapshotBeforeUpdate`    |    yes   |    yes   |    yes   |    no   |    no   |    yes   | just before React updates and commits new content to the DOM | used rarely; can capture data that may be changing rapidly |
 |     `componentDidUpdate`    |    yes   |    yes    |    yes    |    no   |    no    |    yes    | just after a re-render has finished | any DOM updates following a render (mostly interacting with 3rd party libraries) |

-Current props and state are always
-\* `componentDidUpdate` will actually receive `prevProps` and `prevState` as arguments, as the newly applied state and props can be accessed through `this.props` and `this.state`.
+`componentDidUpdate` will actually receive `prevProps` and `prevState` as arguments, as the newly applied state and props can be accessed through `this.props` and `this.state`.

 <p align="center">
   <img src="https://media.giphy.com/media/wDOFUCaxyv2XC/giphy.gif" />